-Low to medium light is ideal, and it’s best to keep the soil moist without over-saturating the plant. [from Bianchi-Davis Greenhouses]
+Low to medium light is ideal to help your fern thrive, and it’s best to keep the soil moist without over-saturating the plant.

-I’ve been dying to add some tropical greenery to my interior, but it seems that more often than not, a quick research attempt reveals that my plant of choice is toxic to cats and dogs.
-I was thrilled to discover that the areca palm is a safe option!
-Here’s a whole slew of them, shown in an image from Fox Hill Nursery:
+You might be dying to add some tropical greenery to your interior, but finding that more often than not, a quick research attempt reveals that your plant of choice is toxic to cats and dogs.
+Search no more! the areca palm is a safe option.

-This is the kind of plant you can display with pride in a big pot (such as a metallic planter–my personal favorite for a retro modern look).
-Talk about an instant focal point to the room! [from Feels Like Home 2 Me]
+This is the kind of plant you can display with pride in a big pot (such as a metallic planter for a retro yet modern look).
+Talk about an instant focal point for the room!

 Baby Rubber Plant

 Looking for a plant that works well in containers and glistens with style?
 The baby rubber plant is shiny and bright, yet low-maintenance.
-Yes, the waxy round leaves give it a special sheen and a shape that’s ideal for the pot of your choice.
-The photo below appears in an amazing post from A Beautiful Mess, which showcases a collection of unique houseplants that are non-toxic. [from A Beautiful Mess]
+The waxy round leaves give it a special sheen and a shape that’s ideal for the pot of your choice.

-Baby rubber plants love bright indirect light, and it’s easy to overwater them, so resist the temptation.
-In fact, allowing the soil to dry out almost entirely between waterings is a good idea for this no-fuss plant. [from Plants Rescue]
+Baby rubber plants love bright, indirect light, and it’s easy to overwater them, so resist the temptation.
+In fact, allowing the soil to dry out almost entirely between waterings is a good idea for this no-fuss plant.

 It’s hard to imagine a plant more dramatic than the ponytail palm.
-Maybe that’s why it often takes center stage in modern living rooms…[from WXY Studio]
+Maybe that’s why it often takes centre stage in modern living rooms?

-Last but not least, we have the prayer plant, which grabs the attention with intricate leaves that boast a variety of green shades, as well as pink detailing.
-Once again, this plant photo comes to us from A Beautiful Mess via a post that is filled with interesting houseplant selection and display options..
+Last but not least, we have the prayer plant, which grabs attention with intricate leaves that boast a variety of green shades, as well as pink detailing.